Iseq slumps to lowest since Brexit referendum as key vote delayed

 Dublin’s Iseq index slid to its lowest level since immediately after the Brexit referendum on Monday.
 Photograph: AFP/Getty Images

-Dublin’s Iseq index slid to its lowest level since immediately after the Brexit referendum on Monday, as fears mounted over the prospect of the United Kingdom crashing out of the European Union without a deal after the country’s prime minister, Theresa May, delayed a key parliamentary vote.
+Dublin’s Iseq index slid to its lowest level since immediately after the Brexit referendum, as fears mounted over the prospect of the United Kingdom crashing out of the European Union without a deal after the country’s prime minister, Theresa May, delayed a key parliamentary vote.

 Wider European markets were also rattled by growing political unrest in France, following a fourth weekend of anti-government protests and violence on the streets of Paris and other major cities, as well as concerns over global growth and US-Chinese trade tensions.